sujitojha1/EVA4/S15/README.md

 ## Intermediate Steps
   1. Load, unzip and calculate statistics - Understand the dataset
-  2. Different problem resnet 18 with load state dictionary and tensorboard
+  2. Different problem resnet 18 with load state dictionary and tensorboard,
   3. Use the densedepth architecture - Understand the training setup
   4. Recreate Rohan's architecture & flow
   5. Explore & iterate on different error functions